Today I'm going to show you how to take truly legendary Moon photos...

 The Moon takes on a spectacular yellow color.

-If you hurry, you can still capture the landscape and the Moon in a single exhibition.
+If you hurry, you can still capture the landscape and the Moon in a single exposure.

 Civil twilight occurs when the Sun has an elevation between 0º and -6º.
 That is, from when it sets until it is at -6º of elevation below the horizon.